 In the past we have explored various circuits.
 From our very first Circuit Bugs, to Potato Batteries and Lemon Batteries, to our recent Harry Potter wands that cast Lumos with the flick of the thumb.
 It is safe to say we really enjoy building circuits and batteries around here.
 So with fall upon us that means harvest season.
 So we decided to test out some pumpkins and squash from the garden and see if we could build a fruit battery.
 The results were surprising!

-Our Harvest Fruit Battery Hypothesis
+Our Pumpkin Battery Hypothesis

 First of all we were not 100% sure this would work.